thalerjonathan/gloss-idris/README.md

 - The original Haskell gloss library itself is split into gloss and gloss-rendering.
 I integrated both into this single library because I saw no point in splitting it for Idris.
 Also because of Idris' lack of a proper package management system like cabal, having too many dependencies on 3rd party libraries in a project can become quite annoying.
 If in the future there is a real need for separating out the gloss-rendering functionality, this can be done quite easily.
 Also the original Haskell gloss library has a large number of examples which are distributed in the gloss-examples library.
 I integrated this library into this as well for the same reasons.
 There exists two additional packages in Haskells gloss universe: gloss-raster which supports parallel rendering of raster images (e.g. Raytracing) and gloss-algorithms which provide data structures and algorithms for working with 2D graphics.
 I plan on porting them (and their respective examples which are located in the examples folder) in the future.

 ## Library Version: 0.2
 After solving issue #8 and adding BMP support the version will be set to 1.0 as this will then be a proper port.
-See VERSION.
+See ChangeLog.md.

 ### Idris version: 1.2